Boosting Ensembles for Statistics of Tails at Conditionally Optimal Advance Split Times: Results: Climatological severity distributions

-The various estimators and AST selection rules have differences in skill, but a more important commonality: all of them indicate that \emph{an optimal advance split time exists}, somewhere strictly between zero and infinity, which is not a foregone conclusion.
+The various estimators and AST selection rules have differences in skill, but a more important commonality: all of them indicate that \emph{an optimal advance split time exists} that is strictly positive, which is not a foregone conclusion in light of standard rare event algorithms like adaptive multilevel splitting \citep[AMS;][]{Lestang2018computing} without ``trying early''.
 Fig. \ref{fig:opt_landscapes_y26} shows clear intermediate optima when targeting the single latitude $y_0=\frac{26}{64}L$, and Fig. \ref{fig:heatmaps_latdep} extends this result to all latitudes by stacking together cross-sections of the per-latitude counterparts of Fig. \ref{fig:opt_landscapes_y26} at $s=0.24$.
 The COAST frequency and mean-TE landscapes have broad ridges that meander slowly in AST space with latitude, approximately in phase with topography: smaller ASTs are favored at $y_0\approx\frac{26}{64}L$, where topography is minimized and meridional wind shear is negative, and larger ASTs are favored at $y_0\approx\frac{38}{64}L$, where topography is maximized and meridional wind shear is positive.
 A similar pattern, but with bigger swings, is seen in the $\chi^2$ landscape.
 All these patterns are a bit noisy, especially for the COAST frequencies and $\chi^2$-COAST locations, since both come from an inherently unstable ``argmax'' function.
 Nonetheless, the detailed latitude dependence is only a secondary effect on top of the main point, which is clearly demonstrated: splitting is most effective at intermediate ASTs rather than very short or long ASTs.